GodwinAblao/WD-finals/readme.md

 ![CSS](https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=white)

+## File Structure Explanation

+- The file structure of this project consists of the following components: assets, pages, index.html, and README.md.
+Inside the assets folder, there css, docs, img, js subfolders.
+The pages folder contains four pages: about-me, education, previous-works, and contact.
+Each of these pages has its own assets folder that also contains css, img, js and an index.html file.

 ## Rules, Practices and Principles
 1. Always use `WD-` in the front of the Title of the Project for the Subject followed by your custom naming.
 2. Do not rename any .html files; always use `index.html` as the filename.